 Abstracts selected for an ESC Press Release will remain under embargo until the beginning of the session in which they are presented.
 Abstract content will be released thereafter.

-Until presentation at ESC Congress 2018 accepted abstracts should not be published in any other journals and/or online publications or presented at any international congresses.
+Submitted abstracts should not be published in any other journals and/or online publications or presented at any international congresses.

-By submitting your work to the ESC:
+By submitting your work to the ESC

 The submitter signs for all co-authors.
 He/she accepts responsibility for the present rules for submission and presentation on behalf of all co-authors.